MetaboyNft/claims/docs/Guide.md

 # Bulk operations for claims
 If you need to do operations in bulk, you can use raw SQL commands to add bulk addresses to the allow list table in the database.

-Example for adding a claimable nft(should only need to add once):
+1. Adding a claimable nft(should only need to add once):
 ```sql
 insert into claimable (NftName,NftData) Values ('MetaBoy #9987','0x09c3a263e3cb7e893af1fe73b0cc373850f942842c92560bef6016c2711d5ca0');
 ```

-Example bulk addresses for allow list:
+2. Adding bulk addresses for allow list:

 ```sql
 insert into allowlist (Address,NftData,Amount) Values ('0x9Da766D34E5df44A1113ca3A38C4DBf400a37ceA','0x09c3a263e3cb7e893af1fe73b0cc373850f942842c92560bef6016c2711d5ca0','1');